babarrett/wey-tek-hk2000c/README.md

         10:         ?
 ```

-## To buy:
+## To bring to work / buy:

 * (Have, somewhere): 2 standard PC power plugs
 * (Have, somewhere): 1 more powerstrip to power off switch for the 2nd kbd.
 * (Have, somewhere): At least one USB-A to USB-B
 * √ Amazon: 6 short USB cables for simultaneous access to the 6 WS ports on a USB
 hub.
 Possible max of 12 in total later, TBD.
+Due Feb.
+1 - 15.
 * Sent -- Email to Andreutech - Can I get a blank too?
 (No reply)
 * Hsau's USB-to-USB adapter
 * (Future) Carrying case for keyboard